lukauskas/rodriguez_martinez_elife_2017_motifs/README.md

 Some further post-processing of data from Rodriguez-Martinez et al. eLife 2017;6:e19272

-What these scripts do, briefly, is to parse the kmer tracks from their supplementary data, and generate a bigwig for their occurence.
+What these scripts do, briefly, is to parse the kmer tracks from their supplementary data, and create a bed file of occurences of top 50 motifs.

+Alternatively, if the appropriate line is uncommented, the script can generate a bigwig of top 200 motifs:

-The resulting bigwigs show signal values of the level 0-1000 where the socres indicate the kmer ranks in the following fashion:
+The resulting bigwigs show signal values of the level 0-200 where the scores indicate the kmer ranks in the following fashion:

-1. 0 - all kmers up to 1000 best kmers
+1. 0 - all kmers up to 200 best kmers
-2. 1-1000 top 1000 kmers ranked in increasing score
+2. 1-200 top 200 kmers ranked in increasing score

 ## Usage